The Dispersed

 Data

-The Dispersed are residual electromagnetic patterns -- data echoes, not consciousness.
-This position conveniently removes any obligation to recover them and any objection to harvesting the substrate they inhabit.
+The Dispersed are residual electromagnetic patterns.
+Degraded data.
+They have no more legal personhood than a corrupted file.
+This position conveniently removes any obligation to recover them — and any objection to harvesting the substrate they inhabit.
+Nexus's legal team has spent millions ensuring no court ever rules otherwise.

 The Collective